bloominstituteoftechnology/Computer-Architecture/README.md

     d.
 A pop function

 - The PUSH function will decrement the stack pointer and then assign a value to the new SP address
-- The POP function will write the current SP value to the next available Register (R0 to being with) and then increment the stack pointer
+- The POP function will write the current SP value to the next available Register (R0 to begin with) and then increment the stack pointer
 - Because the stack pointer moves before a value is written, we use only 255 of the 256 addresses

 - Uses: Temporary storage of variables, return addres from a sub routine, storage of registers and cpu state while handling an interrupt,